stanfordnlp/dspy/docs/docs/index.md

         optimized_react = tp.compile(react, trainset=trainset)
         ```

-        An informal run very similar to this on DSPy 2.5.29 raises ReAct's score from 24% to 51%.
+        An informal run similar to this on DSPy 2.5.29 raises ReAct's score from 24% to 51%.

     === "Optimizing prompts for RAG"
         Given a retrieval index to `search`, your favorite `dspy.LM`, and a small `trainset` of questions and ground-truth responses, the following code snippet can optimize your RAG system with long outputs against the built-in `dspy.SemanticF1` metric, which is implemented as a DSPy module.